 How do I get to Prince Edward Island?

-Although PEI has no train service, Canada’s national rail carrier, Via Rail, can bring you from Montreal or Quebec City to Halifax or to Moncton, New Brunswick.
+Although PEI has no train service, Canada’s national rail carrier, Via Rail, can bring you from Montréal or Québec City to Halifax or to Moncton, New Brunswick.
 From there, take the bus or rent a car to continue to the island.

 How do I get around Prince Edward Island?

-In compact, walkable Charlottetown, most attractions are along the waterfront or in the historic center.
 T3 Transit, the island’s public transit service, runs buses to Charlottetown Airport and around the city.
 T3 Transit’s rural routes provide limited service between Charlottetown and other island destinations.
-While services are infrequent, the fares are fantastic value – only C$2 to travel anywhere on the island – if you can align your travels with the bus schedule.
+While services are infrequent, the fares are fantastic value – only C$2 to travel anywhere on the island.

 PEI is relatively flat, making it a good destination for cyclists.
-Following the route of a decommissioned rail line, the Confederation Trail runs 273km (170 miles) through the island center, and you can also cycle the Island Walk, which takes you primarily on less-busy roads.
+Following the route of a decommissioned rail line, the Confederation Trail runs 273km through the island center, and you can also cycle the Island Walk, which takes you primarily on less-busy roads.

 Top things to do on Prince Edward Island